jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 One ideology says green technology is a must buy to secure a properous future, while another says it's the enemy going to drive your family into debt.
 One ideology says gun ownership is killing innocent lives, another says guns are saving you from tyranical government.
 One side says government run healthcare is the only option for a healthy society, while another says corporate health-care is your only hope to stay alive.

 And on and on the fued continues over cable news shows, Twitter, and society at large.
 Ideologues constantly fight over which tools are best.
-There is no middle ground because because ideologies are are like fighting disciplines before mixed-martial arts; they sell themselves and their tools as being complete disciplines that can solve everyone of your problems.
+There is no middle ground because ideologies are are like fighting disciplines before mixed-martial arts; they sell themselves and their tools as being complete disciplines that can solve every one of your problems.

 Remember, it was only when curious people said, "what descipline is best?" and engaged in real fights and looked at the evidence, that the illusion of completeness was erased from all but the most stubborn martial arts.
-By allowing any technique Ultimate Fighting gave martial artists the freedom to bypass rules and use any tool that got better results.
+Moreoever, it was only because Ultimate Fighting was officially searching for the best fighter that they bypassed rules to search for better techniques.

 Today's ideologues don't have that freedom yet.
 One side can't rise taxes, the other can't cut them.
 One side fights unionzation as evil, while the other defends it as perfect.
+One side wants to expand government oversight and social programs, another wants to dismantle them both.
 Tools and techniques are always black or white to an ideologue.
-Since we don't practice mixed-ideological politics, our ideologies must pretend they are the single source of truth.

-Therefore they sell echo chambers.
+Tools are of course neither perfect or evil.
+They are inanimate.
+Like the glass slippers, they only hold value if they can help solve a problem.
+Since ideologies are not heroes but salesmen, they sell echo chambers meant to keep you using tool whether it's helpful or not.

-To escape echo chambers, all you must do is understand when a mixed-martial arts enters a boxing gym, he's not being disloyal to his wrestling coach.
+To escape echo chambers, and embrace mixed-ideological politics, all you must do is understand when a mixed-martial arts enters a boxing gym, he's not being disloyal to his wrestling coach.
 When a family doctor refers you to a physiotherapist, she's not disloyal to medical doctors.
 When a biologist says "I don't know, ask a chemist" she's not being a bad biologist.
 This is because these fields understand they are sub-disciplines that exists to help a person solve a problem.
-They are free to admit their limitaions and don't have to pretend they have all the answers.
+They are each free to admit their limitaions and don't have to pretend they have all the answers.

 Fighters overcome opponents.
 Patients battle diseases.
 Scientists research nature.
 Cinderella had an evil stepfamily.